[convertkit form=5795957]

 “Blast it!”

-The groomsmen traded furtive looks.
+The groomsmen milled about, adjusting their jackets, whispering in hushed tones.
 If he was in fact drunk, Bryce and the guys could cart him off, but I couldn’t allow a showstopper in front of Julie or her family.

 “And?”
 Bryce asked.

 He stepped inside.
-“Buddy …” His voice dropped as he laid a hand on my shoulder.
-I resisted the urge to shake it off. “… I can only imagine what you’re feeling.
+“Buddy … I can only imagine what you’re feeling.
 But might you reconsider?”

 “Yes, it is!”